SOUTH AFRICAN FORESTRY ASSURANCE SCHEME (SAFAS)

 - Sanele Khuzwayo (LIMA) - Rural development and communities

-address any queries or requests for information about any aspect of the
+Please address any queries or requests for information to either:

 Alternatively they can be faxed to (033) 897 8502 or posted to:

 P.O.
 Box 1445